Protect your paycheck; make sure you are covered.

 – Many professional organizations for people in a specific industry offer the option to buy insurance through a group plan.

-– It’s easier to qualify for coverage, less expensive than buying disability insurance on your own.
+– It’s easier to qualify for coverage and less expensive than buying disability insurance on your own.

 -The professional organization may choose to stop offering the coverage at any time.